Skip to main content

 • Automatic Field Matching: LLM intelligently maps your data to form fields

-• MIMEData Output: Get the filled PDF as MIMEData with filename and base64 content
+• MIMEData Output: Get the filled document as MIMEData with filename and base64 content

 Edit API